hmr9162-droid/MIAP-ZIM-Project/README.md

 ## Why Zim?

-By compiling a URL source into an online-accessible format, `zim` may be a useful tool for archivists with limited internet access or electricity (browsing drains power).
-Disaster planning for libraries and archives might include the preservation of online resources, like a Github repositiory.
+By compiling a URL source into an online-accessible format, `zim` may be a useful tool for archivists and librarians in situations with:

+ ⚡️ limited electricity (online browsing drains power) 🛜 little or no internet access
+ 🔥 disaster-related challenges

+ for libraries and archives might include the preservation of online resources, like a Github repositiory.

 The format is highly compressed and lossless, preserving quality without occupying a ton of disk space.